 With shows across the Atlantic coast, touring in renowned clubs like Sonar and XS, and playing numerous house parties in the northeast corridor, he has proven to be one of the most exciting performers in the DJ scene today.

 Stro originates from Shamokin, PA, but has been residing in the DC area for many years, and this smooth, eclectic and at times mystical journey builds effortlessly from the blissed out opening set into a magic carpet ride of cutting edge and upfront progressive, groove-laden delights!

 This intelligent and well thought out DJ mix has been expertly programmed by a serious name to watch out for on the global dance music scene.
 Playing tracks currently being performed by the likes of Sasha and Digweed, they have been put in perfect sequence exclusively for this Nubreed album.

-These are some tracks that I was working on when I had DJ gigs At XS and Sonar in Baltimore playing funky, jackin', jazzy house and doing my online radio broadcasts; Trying to come up and make a name for myself; make my own EP, etc. All 3 were works in progress, which is why they don't sound like a finished product, however I found the Reason templates on some old CDs i was looking through, and converted them to mp3, so for what it's worth, here they are:
+These are some productions I was working on when I had DJ gigs at XS and Sonar in Baltimore playing funky, jackin', jazzy house - and doing my online radio broadcasts; All 3 were works in progress, which is why they don't sound like a finished product, however I found the old Reason templates on some CDs i was looking through and converted them to mp3.
+So for what it's worth, here they are: